Discover more from Weekend Wisdom - Dan Isaacman

 I know I have thought, “well if I won the lotto, I would be pretty stoked.”

-Winning the lotto would feel great, but it would not lead to permanent happiness and bliss.
-You would still have tough days, and you would soon return to your base level.
+Winning the lotto would feel great, but it would not lead to permanent joy and bliss.
+You will still have tough days, and you will soon return to your base level.

 If anything, running into large sums of money might accelerate your problems.